MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### History plugin

-The History plugin allows quick access to previouly selected results from other plugins.
+The History plugin allows quick access to previously selected results from other plugins.
 You can access and delete them using the direct activation command.
-To delete them from history, select the "Remove this from history" context menu item.
+To delete them from history, select the **Remove this from history** context menu item.

 #### History plugin examples